learn-the-web/topics/image-formats.md

 GIF animations shine for complex, traditional, frame-by-frame animations, while SVG & CSS animations are much more straight-forward.

 Photoshop has the ability to animate GIFs using the “Timeline” window.

+**Still, in many cases, GIFs are still not great.** They have big memory and performance implications and looping `.mp4` videos are much better.

 ---